-*This post may contain affiliate links.
-If so, we may earn a small commission when you make a purchase through links on the site.
+*This post contains affiliate links.
+We may earn a small commission when you make a purchase through links on the site.
 This is at no additional cost to you.
 Read full disclosures here

 The Juicy Bit